 Funds of riskier assets such as high-yield bonds and alternative assets are not permitted.
 But MPFA has made some “minor” expansions to investable assets over the years, including adding globally listed real estate investment trusts (REITs) and gold exchange-traded funds (ETFs).

-Most recently, an updated regulation that allows MPF to invest in Chinese government bonds and three policy bank bonds of MPF funds was in effect from June 1.
+Most recently, an updated regulation that allows MPF to invest in Chinese government bonds and three policy bank bonds was in effect from June 1.

 Also, from July 2023, the benchmark for MPF mixed asset funds, will include the FTSE MPF China A hedged index, increasing the number of total investable Hong Kong and Chinese equities in these funds from 322 to 1,060.